Dominic-wiwi-uni-goe/01_Data.transformation.for.WMS.data/README.md

+# Chapter 3

-## Chapter 3: Data Transformation for real-world WMS dataset
+## Data Transformation for real-world WMS dataset

 This is a code example to transform real work warehouse management system (WMS) data to a format that can be used for regression models.
 While the initial dataset includes information about picking places, e.g., a Q_PLATZ column indicating the identification number of a source location, this information can not be used for a regresssion analysis.